kaicataldo/material.vim/README.md

 ### True Colors

 True colors are a requirement for this color scheme to work properly.
-To enable this, place the following in your `.vimrc` or `~/.config/nvim/init.vim` file:
+To enable this, place the following in your `~/.vimrc` or `~/.config/nvim/init.vim` file:

 ```vim
 if (has("nvim"))